The Best Affordable Pinterest Course for New Bloggers

 I wrote a post called “6 Tips for Better Self-Care in 2019” and published it on December 22, 2018 in preparation for 2019.
 The pin ended up having a huge reach!
 I didn’t take a picture of the analytics right away and I wish I had, but here is a screenshot from the Pinterest app, taken on January 19, 2019:

 That’s still my most popular post to date, and still brings me anywhere between 30-100 views per day, almost three months after writing it!
-The first full weekend after it was posted, I got nearly 2k views.
+As of November 2019, I’ve received nearly 6.5k views on that post alone.

 In all fairness though, it was December and most bloggers will tell you that there is always a huge spike in traffic around the holidays.
 So I wasn’t sure if my analytics would see a dip during January and February….